Chapter 10: I Must Scream

-Perhaps not surprisingly, October shaped up to be a roller coaster ride, much like my entire life.
-Indeed, take any slice of time—a day, a month, a year—and it will have all of the same contours: hopeful highs punctuated by crashing lows.
+Not surprisingly, October shaped up to be a roller coaster ride, much like my entire life.
+Indeed, take any slice of time—a day, a month, a year—and it would have all of the same contours: hopeful highs punctuated by crashing lows.
 Although October saw my return to work on the house, even if only in a limited fashion, it was short-lived; work once again halted after I suffered two back-to-back cases of the flu, which triggered a massive Sarcoidosis attack that nearly crippled me.

 To quote Harlan Ellison, I have no mouth and I must scream.